• Home |

 Why We Chose It

 Some shooters have reported issues with the SST not expanding at lower velocities.
-However, if you plan to take your shots within 200 yards, you shouldn’t have any problem with putting the bacon in your freezer.
+So long as you take your shots within 200 yards, you shouldn’t have any issues putting the bacon in your freezer.

 Parting Shots

-Now that you’ve made it through our entire top 5 list, you’re more than equipped to load up your favorite 300 BLK hog hammer AR-15 carbine with these hunting rounds and bring home the bacon!
+Now that you’ve made it through our entire top 5 list, you’re more than ready to load up your favorite 300 BLK hog hammer AR-15 carbine and bring home the bacon!

 Buyer’s Guide: What to Look for in 300 Blackout Hog Hunting Ammo